3D Structure Editor

 You can also fix clashes from a subset of dihedrals with the "Optimize selected dihedrals" tool in the default panel.

-Optimize With Forcefield (Subscriber Only)
+Optimizing With Forcefield (Subscriber Only)

 To optimize the structure you have drawn with a forcefield, select "Optimize with forcefield" (you must be logged in and subscribed to access this feature).